alkem-io/website/content/en/about-structure/1-structure-rational.md

     # Customize the section spacing.
 Order is top, right, bottom, left.
     padding: ["20px", "0", "30px", "0"]
 ---
-# **Alkemio Group Structure**
+# **Alkemio and Steward Ownership**
-Sharing how Alkemio is being built for long-term success.

-## Background
+We share Alkemio’s journey to having an organization structure that puts purpose first while being able to attract the talent and capital to successfully scale the platform.

+We hope you enjoy learning more about Steward Ownership and how it is the best fit for Alkemio!”

+## **Desire to keep purpose first**

-**Alkemio** is in business to empower society.
-The purpose of empowering society to solve challenges effectively is at the core of everything we do.
+**Alkemio** is in business to empower society to solve challenges effectively.
+This purpose is central to everything we do.
 We are building a team of employees, partners and investors that share this purpose.
-Together we are building Alkemio as a profitable and sustainable long-term business to achieve the greatest scale and impact.
+To ensure their continued trust and achieve the long-term vision, we have chosen Steward Ownership as the core of our group structure.

-Alkemio offers a broad and ambitious vision, and the Alkemio platform is achieving initial traction in the market.
-Partners are buying into the vision and purpose of Alkemio, and we are seeing a clear need in the market.
+Alkemio offers a broad and very ambitious vision, shared by a growing community of partners.
+The Alkemio platform is achieving traction and we are seeing a clear need in the market.
 However the journey so far is just the start.
-It is critical that we live up to the expectations of early adopters of the platform, moving from sharing of challenges to significant actual usage by end users of the platform.
+It is critical that we live up to the expectations of early adopters of the platform, with significant usage and impact on society.

-To take the platform to the next level requires significantly increasing the resources available.
+Achieving this requires expanding the resources available.
 In particular:
-* capital (finance) for investing in the further development of the platform, and
+•	capital for investing in the further development and scaling of the platform, and
-* top talent to execute the vision.
+•	top talent to execute the vision.

-It simply is an ambitious vision.
+And doing it in the right way, aligned with the purpose.